 Thousands of years later, we’re called to do the same.
 Though we walk on paved roads, not dusty ones, we are still called to be disciples — to follow our Rabbi, Jesus Christ, so closely that we are covered by the “dust” of his life, changed and made new.
 These are exactly the kind of disciples that Jesus is looking for.
 He calls us to imitate him.

 But how can we do that today?

 And they devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers.

-Looking at these four habits (apostles’ teaching, fellowship,
+Discuss: Looking at these four

-steps do you need to take to be better “covered in the dust of your rabbi,” Jesus
+steps do you need to take to be better “covered in the dust” of your Rabbi,

 Imitation: One key word that sums up the life of a disciple is “imitation.”
 A disciple should be “covered in the dust of the Rabbi,” constantly striving to imitate Christ.

 practices of a disciple of Jesus are 1) prayer, 2) fellowship, 3) the breaking